At the mercy of the winds

 The Rose arrived in Charlottetown on 9 August, 35 days from Plymouth, and work immediately began to fit her paddles and make repairs to the damages suffered in the passage.
 By the 24th of August she was running back and forth to Pictou twice weekly.
 She was reported to have excellent accommodation for passengers, three dozen in the main cabin with an additional cabin for “Lady passengers.”
 Although unable to get insurance at what he considered a reasonable cost Peake was anxious to put her on the line as soon as possible.
 He reported to John Pitcairn in England “I was obliged to get her on the packet line for mails with as little delay as possible and are pleased to be able to say that she acts well and hope from the anticipated increase in passengers she will pay her way next year.”

+Like most of the small steamers the Rose was available for pleasure excursions which were fitted in between her scheduled trips.
+In September 1851 for example, the Rose took 150 people on a pleasure excursion to Mt.
+Stewart and a few weeks later carried a “numerous and respectable party of ladies and gentlemen” across Orwell Bay to Port Selkirk accompanied by the Sons of Temperance band who played “right merrily some new and favorite airs” throughout the trip.
 The Rose continued to prove satisfactory for a several years but in June 1853 she left the port for Halifax.
 The newspaper report hints at a loss of the government subsidy or mail contract and noted that Peak had sold the vessel “at considerable sacrifice.”
 A testimonial to the Rose’s skipper, Captain Matheson noted the “undeviating punctuality and satisfaction to the commercial community of this town” that had been provided.